jmacneill66/x_content_scheduler/README.md

 ## Known Limitations and Features in Progress

 - React frontend is WIP; UX/UI improvements planned.
+It can be found at: github.com/jmacneill66/x_content_scheduler_client
 - Retry mechanism and rate-limit handling to be enhanced.

-## Contribution Guidelines
+## Contributing

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/your-feature`).